-Our net financial income (expense) for the year ended December 31, 2017 was \in 1.5 million, consisting primarily of \in 1.4 million of interest expense on our convertible bonds and bank loans and a \in 0.8 million net foreign currency exchange rate loss resulting from the translation of U.S. dollars generated by the operations of our U.S. subsidiary and subcontractors into euros, offset in part by \in 0.4 million of interest income on our cash and cash equivalents and \in 0.2 million of other financial income.
+Our net financial income (expense) for the year ended December 31, 2017 was \pounds 1.5 million, consisting primarily of \pounds 1.4 million of interest expense on our convertible bonds and bank loans and a \pounds 0.8 million net foreign currency exchange rate loss resulting from the translation of U.S. dollars generated by the operations of our U.S. subsidiary and subcontractors into euros, offset in part by \pounds 0.4 million of interest income on our cash and cash equivalents and \pounds 0.2 million of other financial income.